DeepSourceCorp/globstar/docs/ci-cd-integration.md

 > [!NOTE]
 > This pipeline assumes that you have [Declarative Pipeline](https://plugins.jenkins.io/pipeline-model-definition/) enabled in your Jenkins instance.

-Each configuration runs Globstar on the appropriate events (pull requests, merges to main branch) and uses the same basic flow:
-1. Install Globstar using the installation script
-2. Run the checks using `globstar check`
+Each configuration runs Globstar on the appropriate events (pull requests, merges to main branch) and uses the same basic flow — install Globstar using the installation script, then run the checks using `globstar check`.

-Additional options like custom configuration paths or extra flags can be added to the `globstar check` command as needed.